-SHITABILITY AND D DELIVERABILITY OF SITE Topic Assessment Score Location The site is outwith the settlement boundary of Musselburgh but reasonably well related to it, being opposite an existing area of development at Westpans.
+SHITARILITY AND D DELIVERABILITY OF SITE Topic Assessment Score Location The site is outwith the settlement boundary of Musselburgh but reasonably well related to it, being opposite an existing area of development at Westpans.
 Accessibility Musselburgh's overall accessibility via public transport to the wider city region and key employment locations as well as health and retail facilities ranks highest among other settlements in East Lothian and second in the whole SESplan area.
 The site is within 400m of bus stops on Ravensheugh Road where there are regular services to Edinburgh, Tranent and Seton Sands.
 The site is not within 800m of a railway station, Musselburgh and Presonpans stations are approximately 4km from the site.
 The site is within 1600m walking distance of Prestonpans town centre where there are local facilities and services including shops, a Police Station and a library.
 It is not within walking distance of Musselburgh town centre which is 2400m away.
 Exposure The site has little shelter from northerly winds and faces the Firth of Forth.
 Aspect The site has a northerly aspect.
 Suitability for Proposed Use The site is not physically well suited to the proposed use, being relatively steeply sloping ground.
 Conflicts between the surrounding land uses which include housing at Ravensheugh Road to the north and an area of protected forestry to the south, could be mitigated through design.
-Fit with local/ The site is within the East Lothian SDA as identified within SESplan, outwith a main settlement.
-Its development generally would align well with strategic and local policy objectives including supporting economic growth.
-The site is served by Castle Moffat Water Treatment Works and Seafield Waste Water Treatment Works which both have available capacity.
+Fit with local/ The site is within the East Lothian SDA as identified within SESplan, strategic policy outwith a main settlement.
+Its development generally would align objectives and well with strategic and local policy objectives including supporting direction economic growth.
+Physical The site is served by Castle Moffat Water Treatment Works and infrastructure Seafield Waste Water Treatment Works which both have available capacity capacity.
 There are traffic capacity constraints within the Musselburgh area and further consideration is required to establish how these might be mitigated.
 Access to the site may be constrained by the curve of Ravenshaugh Road and potential lack of suitable visibility splays.
 The steep nature of the site also may be likely to constrain development of a suitable access road in to the site.
-School catchments and other service infrastructure are not relevant to the proposed use for business.
-The site is owned by East Lothian Council.
-It is not known whether potential contamination or ground conditions would pose a constraint to development.
-It has not yet been established whether a suitable access can be achieved. economic growth.
-The site is served by Castle Moffat Water Treatment Works and Seafield Waste Water Treatment Works which both have available capacity.
-There are traffic capacity constraints within the Musselburgh area and further consideration is required to establish how these might be mitigated.
-Access to the site may be constrained by the curve of Ravenshaugh Road and potential lack of suitable visibility splays.
-The steep nature of the site also may be likely to constrain development of a suitable access road in to the site.
-School catchments and other service infrastructure are not relevant to the proposed use for business.
-The site is owned by East Lothian Council.
-It is not known whether potential contamination or ground conditions would pose a constraint to development.
-It has not yet been established whether
+Service School catchments and other service infrastructure are not relevant infrastructure to the proposed use for business. capacity Deliverability/ The site is owned by East Lothian Council.
+It is not known whether Effectiveness potential contamination or ground conditions would pose a constraint to development.
+It has not yet been established whether a suitable access can be achieved.